 How to start changing your life with this 30-day minimalism challenge

 Ready to begin?
 Here is our 30-day minimalist challenge that will change your life!
-Try these things over the next 30 days!
+Try these things over the next 30 days because less is better!

 1. Analyze your daily habits